 As a local government, it is Council's role to support and regulate sustainable development, by maintaining and enhancing the region's environmental assets, strengthening the social fabric of its communities and developing the present and future prosperity of the region.

-The foundation of the Sunshine Coast Biosphere is formed on Council and the community's visions for the future of the region, combined with embracing the opportunities that may arise from the pressures influencing the Sunshine Coast.
+The foundation of the Sunshine Coast Biosphere is based on Council and the community's visions for the future, combined with embracing the opportunities that may arise from the pressures influencing the Sunshine Coast.

 Background